goat-67/NO-RISK/README.md

 # NO-RISK
 # File Upload → JSON Converter

-Drag-and-drop file upload site with Python backend.
+Drag + drop file site, simple fast- and no data loss to other servers.

 ## Features
 - Drag & drop upload
-- FastAPI backend
+- No backend - prevents data egress
-- Converts file content into JSON preview
+- Converts file content into JSON or Markdown preview

 ## How to run

-### Backend
-cd backend
-pip install -r requirements.txt uvicorn main:app --reload

-### Frontend
 Open index.html in browser